rmosolgo/prop-types/README.md

 - Assumes `null` is `any`
 - Assumes any value `isRequired`
 - Only checks first value of array (assumes all other values are the same type)
+- Assumes that objects with the same keys are meant to be the same shape

 ### Development